swiftlang/swift-evolution/proposals/0163-string-revision-1.md

   /// An encoding error was detected.
   ///
   /// `length` is the number of underlying code units consumed by this
-  /// error (the length of the longest prefix of a valid encoding
+  /// error (when decoding, the length of the longest prefix that
-  /// sequence that could be recognized). case error(length: Int)
+  /// could be recognized of a valid encoding sequence). case error(length: Int)
   }
 }